What to Do if Your DC Area Tenant Refuses to Pay

 Before you can evict your tenant, you might have to serve them with a notice.
 Consult an attorney to find out the procedure for your property’s jurisdiction.
 Evictions are expensive and can take a long time.
 Before you start the process, do your best to work things out privately.

 Nonpayment is just one of the many issues you’ll encounter as a landlord.
-Do your best to keep an open line of communication with your tenants and stay on top of any issues they inform you of.
-It’s less expensive to keep a tenant than it is to have a vacant property.
+Do your best to keep an open communication line with your tenants and stay on top of any issues they inform you of.
+It’s less expensive to keep a tenant than to have a vacant property.

 If being a landlord is becoming cumbersome, consider hiring a property manager.
 Their vast pool of experience and resources make it easier to deal with tenant problems like nonpayment.
 Not only will it save you money in the long run, but you’ll sleep easier knowing your phone won’t be ringing all hours of the night.